mabouhashem/EvadeGAN/README.md

 EvadeGAN can operate in three different modes (based on the inputs to the generator) to generate either:\
 **A) Sample-Dependent Perturbations** (in case of **EvadeGANx** and **EvadeGANxz**), OR
 **B) Sample-Independent (Universal)** Perturbations (in case of **EvadeGANz**)

+  The input configuration for the generator in each mode is shown in this figure.

 ![alt text](https://pnhxsw.am.files.1drv.com/y4mZfqQ-GOUQivMTvSqrbiO34e--2yam_Hkwr6diDyjQWig2yKhezwxlqT_NXy-DIKG8hOT9M2rEjrh9aqis4zxdGkU9MftWovw2sPEN2MsGkq6lJATQ9B839lz558KwNAiINNgzTQ_99ZCQsIXgnRMGTOc8aOgjHTTJAqZbmuU1MNW6AJg6SVr1xfS0fvCI7ohKCE7zG2aSixTb5Tmo6taIw/GeneratorModes.png)